top of page

 2. Cancellation and Refunds.
 There are no refunds if the cancellation is made by you.
 We reserve the right to cancel a tour for any reason and a full refund will be provided.

-3. COVID-19.
-For the safety of all participants in our tours and our staff, tour leaders and tour managers, it is a condition of travel on all of our tours, day tours, festivals that all participants adhere to NSW Government Health Regulations.
+3. For the safety of all participants in our tours and our staff, tour leaders and tour managers, it is a condition of travel on all of our tours, day tours, festivals that all participants adhere to NSW Government Health Regulations.

 4. Fitness to participate.
 Most of our tours require a moderate level of fitness.
 This requires fitness to undertake walking tours of 2-3 hours duration, including using bush tracks, walking over rough stones and other uneven surfaces.
 Certain tours will require an above moderate or challenging level of fitness.